Chargement...

 Speak with an advisor for free.
 Response within 2 hours.

 A real notarial invoice, reconstructed line by line from official texts.
-Here's what a land sale deed truly costs in Côte d'Ivoire, and what it reveals about the development of our emerging areas.
+Here's what a land sale deed truly costs in Ivory Coast, and what it reveals about the development of our emerging areas.

 We budget for the price of the land, rarely for the cost of the deed.
-A real notarial invoice from April 2026, broken down here line by line, shows that in Côte d'Ivoire acquisition fees can represent up to 20% of the price of a land asset on modest transactions: 1,462,275 FCFA in fees for a plot of 7,500,000 FCFA (500 m² at 15,000 FCFA/m² in Songon Audoin), i.e. 19.5%.
+A real notarial invoice from April 2026, broken down here line by line, shows that in Ivory Coast (Côte d'Ivoire) acquisition fees can represent up to 20% of the price of a land asset on modest transactions: 1,462,275 FCFA in fees for a plot of 7,500,000 FCFA (500 m² at 15,000 FCFA/m² in Songon Audoin), i.e. 19.5%.
 Every line of this invoice corresponds to an official text, and we cite them all.
 Contrary to what the expression "notary fees" suggests, more than half of the amount goes into public coffers.
-This level of taxation, applied to areas that are neither serviced nor habitable as they stand, hampers formalisation where it is most useful: it is only sustainably justified if the expected public investments (roads, water, electricity, sanitation) actually arrive in the area; otherwise, the burden of development weighs twice on private investors.
-In the meantime, Capital Foncier's response comes down to two principles: a flat 20% provision built into the budgets of its projects, and the full refund of any surplus to the investor when the final invoice is lower.
+This level of taxation, applied to areas that are neither serviced nor habitable as they stand, hampers formalisation where it is most useful.
+It is only sustainably justified if the expected public investments (roads, water, electricity, sanitation) actually arrive in the area; otherwise, the burden of development weighs twice on private investors.
+In the meantime, Capital Foncier's response comes down to two principles: budget between 15 and 20% of the sale price for deed fees, and obtain a detailed quote from the notary handling the transaction before any purchase.
+Any surplus from the provision is returned to you under the terms agreed with the notary.

 April 2026, an Abidjan notary's office draws up the invoice for the sale of an urban plot.
 The figures, with parties anonymised: